Graduate School Base Camp

 Explore techniques for effective time management, particularly in the context of research projects.

-Presented by Dr. Amir Aghram, Associate Dean, School of Graduate Studies, and Raja Bhattacharya, Coordinator of the Student Advocacy Program
+Presented by Dr. Amir Aghdam, Associate Dean, School of Graduate Studies and Caroline Danis, Academic Integrity Coordinator

 Ensure you are aware of your rights and responsibilities in relation to the academic code.
 Identify key areas of concern and strategies for avoiding misunderstanding.